datstartup/ubuntuopenbox/lessons/about.md

 For those who are seeking the way to install an OS with only the packages they want (i.e the customizing way!).

-And, for those who have been using pre-configured Linux operating systems (Ubuntu, Kubuntu, Debian, openSUSE...) and had a general idea of what Linux was.
+And, for those who have been using pre-configured operating systems (Ubuntu, Kubuntu, Debian, openSUSE...) and want to play more with Linux.

 HAPPY READING!